anewton1998/rdap_guide/src/protocol/jcard_and_vcard.md

 ],
 ```

-Note that the unstructured address must have a 7 element array of empty strings as the value
-to conform to the vCard serialization format.

 The value array for a structured address must be 7 elements exactly, though some may be empty.
 Each position in the array has a specific meaning.